Nature at Loch Lomond Shores

 Woodland

-We have beautiful woodland for you to enjoy exploring at Loch Lomond Shores – either via a tree top adventure or a relaxing stroll.
-You can access our woodland walk beside Treezone and The Shore.
-In Spring look out for nesting birds and budding leaves.
-In Summer look out for bats and moths and in Autumn keep a look out for fungi and stunning autumn colours.
-Find out more about the native woodland within the Loch Lomond and Trossachs national park here.
+We have beautiful woodland walks for you to enjoy exploring at Loch Lomond Shores.
+You can access our woodland walk via the pathway opposite Sports Direct’s side entrance.
+In Spring, look out for nesting birds and budding leaves.
+In Summer, look out for bats and moths and in Autumn, keep a lookout for fungi and stunning autumn colours.
+Find out more about the native woodland on the Loch Lomond and Trossachs National Park website.

 Beaches

 We have two beaches at Loch Lomond Shores.
-Our main beach is accessed on the path past SEA LIFE Loch Lomond while our other beach is in the promontory which is accessed via the entrance to our woodland between Treezone and The Shore.
+Our main beach is accessed on the path past SEA LIFE Loch Lomond, while our other beach is in the promontory, which is accessed via the entrance to our woodland.
 As well as a whole host of beach activities on our main beach, you can feed the ducks, skim stones or simply enjoy a picnic or BBQ using BBQ stands and picnic tables set on the beach.

 Meadow

-Our meadow is located on the promontory, accessed via the entrance between Treezone and The Shore.
-Head right on the path and follow to the left and you’ll see our meadow.
-The meadow is home to lots of bugs, birds and wildlife depending on the season and is perfect for picnics and bug hunts.
-In Spring look out for bluebells, wildflowers, pond life and frogs.
-In Summer look out for butterflies, dragonflies, damselflies and wildflowers.
+Our meadow is located on the promontory, accessed via our Woodland entrance.
+Head right on the path and follow to the left, and you’ll see our meadow.
+The meadow is home to a variety of bugs, birds, and wildlife, depending on the season, and is perfect for picnics and bug hunts.
+In Spring, look out for bluebells, wildflowers, pond life and frogs.
+In Summer, look out for butterflies, dragonflies, damselflies and wildflowers.

 Views

-From Loch Lomond Shores you can see right across the loch to Ben Lomond which is one of Scotland’s most climbed Munros and has a summit over 3000 ft.
-Close by you can also see the iconic Maid of the Loch berthed just a short walk away.
-A perfect spot for photographers all year round, Loch Lomond is also a great spot to see the Aurora when conditions are right.
+From Loch Lomond Shores, you can see right across the loch to Ben Lomond, which is one of Scotland’s most climbed Munros and has a summit over 3000 ft.
+Close by, you can also see the iconic Maid of the Loch berthed just a short walk away.
+A perfect spot for photographers all year round, Loch Lomond is also an ideal location to view the Aurora Borealis when conditions are right.
 Aurora Watch is one organisation which provides alerts for Aurora activity.

 Walks

-As well as easy walks around Loch Lomond Shores, Balloch is also part of the John Muir Way which is a 134 mile walk from coast to coast but also allows you to enjoy sections of the walk from Balloch.
-For those looking for something less arduous, they can stroll to Cameron House or Balloch Park and the village of Balloch so they can enjoy more of the local landscape.
+In addition to easy walks around Loch Lomond Shores, Balloch is also part of the John Muir Way, a 134-mile walk from coast to coast, which allows you to enjoy sections of the walk from Balloch.
+For those looking for something less arduous, they can stroll to Cameron House Hotel, or Balloch Park and the village of Balloch, so they can enjoy more of the local landscape.

 Cycling around the area is a great way to enjoy the scenery and get some exercise.
-Balloch is the start of the West Loch Lomond cycle path which takes you along Loch Lomond via Luss to Tarbet and is around 17 miles long.
-For those looking for a more gentle cycle, you can cycle along our beach to Balloch Country Park or along Old Luss Road to Cameron House.
+Balloch is the start of the West Loch Lomond cycle path, which takes you along Loch Lomond via Luss to Tarbet and is around 17 miles long.
+For those seeking a gentler cycle, you can ride along our beach to Balloch Country Park or along Old Luss Road to Cameron House Hotel.

 Wildlife